Riverside Elder Abuse Lawyer

 It is helpful to look at some of the cases won by Graham Donath.
 His tireless work on behalf of clients is seen in this sampling of cases:

-• People v.
-T.B. – A client charged with making terroristic threats as well as making harassing phone calls after allegedly threatening to kill his ex-wife’s boyfriend.
+- People v.
+T.B. – A client was charged with making terroristic threats as well as making harassing phone calls after allegedly threatening to kill his ex-wife’s boyfriend.
 The case was dismissed when Mr. Donath showed there was a violation of his speedy trial rights.

-• People v C.A. – A client was charged with spousal battery resulting in a traumatic condition, resisting arrest, and child endangerment.
-The alleged victim, in this case, suffered a bloody nose and claimed the client punched her him the face.
-Mr. Donath vigorously defending this client and they were found no guilty of all charges.
+- People v C.A. – A client was charged with spousal battery resulting in a traumatic condition, resisting arrest, and child endangerment.
+The alleged victim, in this case, suffered a bloody nose and claimed the client punched him in the face.
+Mr. Donath vigorously defending this client and they were found not guilty of all charges.

 What Is Elder Abuse?
 California Penal Code 368 PC